MazharAly/mazharaly.github.io/_pages/home.md

 ## Welcome!

 I am **Mazhar Ali**, a Ph.D.
 Candidate in Computer Science at Soongsil University, Seoul, South Korea.
-I am currently working as a Research Assistant in the **Distributed Intelligence Lab (DIL)** under the supervision of Prof. Byung-Jae Choi.
+I am currently working as a Research Assistant in the **Distributed Intelligence Lab (DIL)** under the supervision of Prof. David (Bong Jun) Choi.

 ## Research Focus